BonnieDoug/stripe-bundle/README.md

 BonnieDougStripeBundle
 ==

-This bundle is mainly based on the great work over at BonnieDoug/stripe-bundle.
+This bundle is mainly based on the great work over at mirovskyi/stripe-bundle.
 The main repo didn't seem to be activly maintained so I've nicked it so I can bend it to the requirements of SolutionHost.
-If/When BonnieDoug starts commiting pull requests to his Repo I will merge all my changes into his bundle.
+If/When Mirovskyi starts commiting pull requests to his Repo I will merge all my changes into his bundle.
 If not, they are here :)

 BonnieDougStripeBundle
 ====================